Accessibility and Remote Classrooms — Are Your Digital Learning Tools Leaving Students Behind?

 Educators around the world are adopting digital learning tools to adjust to new remote educational environments necessitated by the COVID-19 pandemic.
 However, in an effort to reach and support students by virtual means, teachers risk leaving the most vulnerable behind.

 In the U.S., the nearly 7 million students with disabilities make up 14% of public school enrollment, yet many edtech tools on the market lack advanced accessibility features to fully support disabled students.
 By hastily implementing digital learning tools, well-intentioned educators have inadvertently put thousands of students with auditory, visual, physical, and mental disabilities at a disadvantage.
-However, when implemented correctly and with the right features, digital learning tools actually present a unique opportunity to level the playing field.
+However, when implemented correctly and with the right features, digital learning tools and a learning management system can actually present a unique opportunity to level the playing field.

 Turn Accessibility into Opportunity